Learn to Row & Novice Program

 Learn to Row

-Register: registration through EventBrite (link will be available when dates are set).
-Space is limited, so sign up fast!
+Register: registration through EventBrite.
+Space is limited, so sign up fast! $30/session

 Overview: A two-hour session, designed to give a first taste of the sport, comprised of 45 minutes on land and 75 minutes on the water.

 Format: You’ll first learn the basics of the stroke on the erg (rowing machine), rowing terms, parts of the boat, and how to get in the boat and grip the oar.
-(You may be doing this just prior to an on-water session including a mixture of first-timers and novices (see below).
 Next, you’ll go out in an eight-person boat in a mixture of new learners and experienced rowers.
 You’ll apply the same basics of the stroke you learned on the erg and become familiar with commands from the coxswain.

 Limitations: must be 18 years or older and able to swim 200 yards without rest.
 If under 18, there is also a youth learn to row.